Performance considerations

 - Disable diagnostics for production runs.

-- Use OpenMP to accelerate compute-heavy kernels.
+- Use OpenMP primarily to accelerate kernel-heavy workloads and other OpenMP-enabled code paths.

 - Use MPI only for retrieval campaigns with many independent cases.